 Honor Your Ancestors on Christmas Day

-Every year on the morning of Christmas Day, families throughout Portugal celebrate a breakfast feast known as cansado, which gives people a chance to honor their deceased family members.
-During breakfast, extra plates are set for all the loved ones that have passed on.
-While you don’t need to go this far, it can be a nice tradition to find a way to honor your ancestors with a moment of silence by telling stories of the deceased and in general, taking a moment to remember how much they meant to you.
+Every year, on the morning of Christmas Day, families throughout Portugal celebrate a breakfast feast known as cansado, which gives people a chance to honor their deceased family members.
+During breakfast, extra plates are set for all the loved ones who have passed on.

 Explore Other Versions of “Santa Claus”

-own traditions.
-Instead of just reading about them, adopt some of these traditions as your own!
+Christmas is celebrated around the world, and every culture has its own traditions.
+Instead of merely reading about them, consider adopting some of these traditions as your own!